 INSA Strasbourg, School of Architecture is accredited by the Ministry of Higher Education, Research and Innovation and authorized by the Ministry of Culture to award the INSA Strasbourg Diploma in Architecture.

-The course lasts 5 years and admission is at baccalaureate + 1 year level, via a national competitive entrance exam based on the syllabus of the first year of the preparatory classes for the “Grandes Écoles”.
+The course lasts 5 years.
+Admission is at baccalaureate + 1 year level, via a national competitive exam based on the syllabus of the first year of the preparatory classes for the “Grandes Écoles”.